hiddenDevXR/hiddenDevXR.github.io/index.md

 ## HALO 4 review (2023)

-As a part of my Master's Game Design course we made a review of any game we like.
-I have been playing HALO MCC lately so I wanted to revisit one game that when it came out had mixed recpection but that i loved from day one.
+As part of my Master's in Game Design course, we were tasked with reviewing a game of our choice.
+Recently, I've been diving back into HALO MCC, a title that initially received mixed reception upon its release but one that I've loved from day one.

-Title: "Halo 4: A Surprising Evolution of an Iconic Franchise"
+_My HALO 4 Review_

 As a long-time fan of the Halo series, diving into Halo 4 was an experience filled with anticipation and excitement.
 Developed by 343 Industries, this installment marks a significant change in the saga, both in narrative depth and game dynamics.